 After going through all the trouble to wash, condition, and style your hair, you would hate for your hair to end up looking brittle and damaged.
 The health of the hair follicle is essential to take into account for anyone trying to stop hair loss and thinning because it is the part of the hair's anatomy that gives it all it needs for healthy growth.

 Hair routine care is important, but it can be very difficult to know what is good for your hair and what is damaging your hair follicle.
-To promote improved hair health and reduce effects of damaged hair follicles, it's important to use products that are specifically formulated to repair and reinforce weakened strands.
+For improved hair health and to manage the effects of damaged hair follicles, consider using products that are formulated to reinforce weakened strands.

 As strange as it may sound, hair follicles are organs.
 They are small pockets made of connective tissue and cells, found in the dermal layer of the skin (a step deeper than the more superficial epidermis), and their role is to regulate hair growth.